collapsed-stacks/startups/questions/1283/domain-with-the-name-myproduct-com-already-taken.md

 - posted by: [daOnlyBG](https://stackexchange.com/users/4772220/daonlybg) on 2014-11-05
 - score: 2

-<p>Having a trademark on some name/word doesn't entitle you to that web domain, unfortunately.</p>
+Having a trademark on some name/word doesn't entitle you to that web domain, unfortunately.

-<p>In fact, one form of "domaining" (squatting on domains and reselling them for a premium) is to scan the US Patent and Trademark office's website, and see what names get filed.
+In fact, one form of "domaining" (squatting on domains and reselling them for a premium) is to scan the US Patent and Trademark office's website, and see what names get filed.
 For all those that pass, but whose web domains haven't been taken, the buyer purchases them and waits until the filer of the trademark comes asking for the domain.
-By then, the owner of the domain can charge as much as  he or she can such that the trademark owner will pay.</p>
+By then, the owner of the domain can charge as much as  he or she can such that the trademark owner will pay.

-<p>I don't like this system, but... what can one do?</p>
+I don't like this system, but... what can one do?

-<p>Having said that, my advice would be to <strong>not</strong> stick with your current name.
+Having said that, my advice would be to **not** stick with your current name.
 Keep thinking of other ones that haven't been taken yet with respect to web domains.
 People tend to look for ".com" top level domains than ".org" or ".net" or even ".co."
 Furthermore, when potential customers search for your product, they're going to visit the ".com" page first.
-Why give the ".com" owner the traffic? </p>
+Why give the ".com" owner the traffic?

 ## Answer 1290